Loading, please wait...

 Search and shop around for the best products, but the most important thing is that will this project pay for itself in the long term when we come to sell the home (added value) or is the project more than the value of the home and provide no resale added value.
 I would also look to your budget as a guideline because if you can't afford the project and decide to go ahead with it, you could lose money on your investment or might have financial problems down the road.

-I originally got started as a designer and over the years when clients would call me to hire me and ask the question if I was a contractor as well and when I told them that I was not a contractor, this started to close off projects.
+I originally got the business started as a designer on a shoestring and over the years when clients would call me to hire me and ask the question if I was a contractor as well and when I told them that I was not a contractor, this started to close off projects.
 I decided to follow that advice and became a licensed/insured contractor that designs his own projects and construct them.
+I have returned to being a designer, custom woodworker and construction project manager.
+I bring my experience from learning home construction and remodeling from my family since 4 years old and continued to learn and completing projects since.

 We are not like the contractors that are on the home improvement shows.
 We are real life everyday contractors that do our jobs well.
 The contractors on tv are acting for the cameras to give the show a boost.
 Homeowners need to understand each of our trades and how we do our work.
 I have had homeowners try to understand or think they understand our work and try to work with us on a project to be part of it, but this can be a big issue if they get hurt and since we are insured, we take that risk.